mzulis/stream-test/README.md

 As system uses embedded MongoDB, on service stop all collected data will be lost.

 All /event/list/ endpoints e.g. http://localhost:7070/event/list/all returns event
-identifiers and path how to get all data about event e.g. http://localhost:7070/event/32351844347
+metadata and path how to get all data about event e.g. http://localhost:7070/event/32351844347

 ### Why